 We visited Vaison-la-Romaine for the market but made sure not to miss the Roman ruins.
 The River Ouvèze cuts right through the pleasant town, and is at one point bridged by a Roman construction, still in use after 2000 years.
 The Haute Ville (high town) has nice, narrow streets and a chateau on top.
 On the lower, older side we find two archaeological areas.
 The Puymin site includes a large Roman theatre, and at the quarter of La Villasse we found ruins of houses and baths.

 One of the most attractive architectonic features of Provence is “les villages perches“.
-These villages were built on hilltops as a result of the insecurity posed by the political turmoil of the Middle Ages.
+We find these villages on hilltops as a result of the insecurity posed by the political turmoil of the Middle Ages.
 They offer a good view from behind the fortified walls, and have a network of narrow cobble stone streets, steps and arches.
 These days they are filled with artists, artisans, souvenir shops and visitors in large numbers.

 Le Barroux is a 12th century castle-fortress above the village bearing the same name.
 The fortress is a wonderful place to visit if you like this sort of thing.
 It looks, and is genuine.
 Moreover the village below is quite nice, small and not too drowned by other tourists.

 The old town of Les Baux-de Provence is a must on any itinerary to Provence.
-We visited it our last time in Provence and just had to return.
+We visited it our last time in Provence and just had to return on this tour Roman ruins and medieval fortresses in Provence.
 It is one of the most popular villages perchés with a citadel dating back to the 900s on a windy summit.
 The citadel is now in ruins but offers a dramatic view of the surrounding landscape.
 The village is extremely picturesque.